lguibr/pongo/README.md

     -   Handles `FindRoomRequest` from `ConnectionHandlerActor`.
     -   Finds an existing `GameActor` (room) with space or spawns a new one (up to a limit).
     -   Replies to `ConnectionHandlerActor` with the assigned `GameActor` PID (`AssignRoomResponse`).
-    -   Receives notifications (`GameRoomEmpty`) from `GameActors` when they become empty.
+    -   Receives notifications (`GameRoomEmpty`) from `GameActors` when they become empty or finish.
-    -   Stops empty `GameActors` and removes them from the active list.
+    -   Stops empty/finished `GameActors` and removes them from the active list.
     -   Handles requests for the list of active rooms (`GetRoomListRequest` from HTTP handler via `Ask`) and replies using `ctx.Reply()`.
     -   **Does NOT directly interact with WebSockets or handle player input.**